brodyu/aws-lambda-earnings/README.md

 ## Built With
 The event-driven function is built on these frameworks and platforms:
-* AWS: RDS (MySQL Database), Lambda, API Gateway, Parameter Store
+* AWS: RDS (MySQL Database), Lambda, API Gateway, S3
 * Python 3.8
 * PyMySQL